The Ultimate Vacation Destination

 The Grand Haven area and Northern Ottawa County is one of the most historically significant areas in the state of Michigan, with its history dating back over 300 years ago.
 Imagine what the area was like in the 1700s and 1800s when fur trading and lumbering were king in West Michigan.

 The Grand Haven area offers activities that are ideal for people of any age or background.
 Plan a family vacation or a romantic getaway for two.
-Some of the favorite activities and attractions for visitors and locals alike include: the variety of locally owned shops, unique and delicious restaurants, boat and trolley rides, a one-of-a kind Musical Fountain that puts on a nightly show from Memorial Day to Labor Day, historical train rides in Coopersville, and free concerts in Spring Lake at Mill Point Park and in Grand Haven at Central Park during the summer months.
+Some of the favorite activities and attractions for visitors and locals alike include: the variety of locally owned shops, unique and delicious restaurants, boat and trolley rides, a one-of-a kind Musical Fountain that puts on a nightly show from Memorial Day to Labor Day, historical train rides in Coopersville, and free concerts in Spring Lake at Mill Point Park and in Grand Haven at the Lynne Sherwood Stadium during the summer months.

 Be sure to take time to enjoy the great outdoor activities and parks that people have treasured for decades when visiting the area.
 A typical day in the summertime includes beach-goers filling the sandy shores along Lake Michigan and Spring Lake, people relaxing and taking pleasure in the beautiful vistas and watching the parade of boats along with giant Great Lakes freighters navigating the Grand River channel.